holderbp/nlme_mcmc/README.md

 To implement this, we allow for four types of parameters:

 * `indiv_pop`: Individual-specific parameters that are assumed to be drawn from a distribution over the population of individuals.
 In a standard mixed-effects model, these are the "random effects" (although often only the deviation from the population mean is called a random effect).
+[Implemented as a pandas dataframe indexed by individuals, with columns labeled by parameter name.]
 * `indiv_nopop`: Individual-specific parameters, but without any assumption of being drawn from a distribution.
+[Implemented as a pandas dataframe indexed by individuals, with columns labeled by parameter name.]
 * `pop`: Parameters associated to specifying the population distribution(s).
+[Implemented as a dictionary, with parameter names as keys.]
 * `other`: Other parameters, for example those that are assumed to have a common value for all individuals, or those specifying the error-model for the calculation of log-likelihood.
+[Implemented as a dictionary, with parameter names as keys.]

 Bayes theorem for densities (for a particular data set, *d*, a particular chosen model hypothesis, *Hk*, and associated parameters, *theta*) is: